mynameisvinn/LisPie/env.md

 it returns the local `Env` if the symbol exists in the local `Env`'s dict. if it doesnt, it searches for the symbol in `self.outer`, the global/outer `Env`.

 ### scoping priorities
-`find()`'s implementation means inner environments are searched first, then outer/global namepsaces. a consequence of this arrangement is that, when executing a function, an interpreter has access to both the function's local variables and global variables; however, the converse is not true, as a global function does not have access to local namespaces.
+`find()`'s implementation means inner environments are searched first, then outer/global namepsaces. ([python's scope rule](http://simeonfranklin.com/blog/2012/jul/1/python-decorators-in-12-steps/) dictates variable access starts with local scope, then searches all of the enclosing scopes.) a consequence of this arrangement is that, when executing a function, an interpreter has access to both the function's local variables and global variables; however, the converse is not true, as a global function does not have access to local namespaces.

 ---
 [0] "say your name" versus "say 'your name'" is evaluated differently by a human.